conjurer-rich/fast-flow-flywheel/pages/who-its-for/strategic-leaders.md

 ## What you can use today

-- **Flow Friction Radar** – quickly assess where flow is breaking down
+- **Flow Friction Discovery** – quickly assess where flow is breaking down
 - **User Needs Mapping** – validate or rethink team boundaries
 - **Flow Decision Playbook** – guide org design with clarity and speed